FidelusAleksander/ghcertified/content/questions/foundations/question-076.md

 ---
 archetype: "questions"
 title: "Question 076"
-question: "What are the different GitHub pricing plans for organizations?
+question: "What are the different GitHub pricing plans for organization accounts?
 (Select three.)"
 draft: false
 ---